Cosy toes getaway

 We entered and found the pub packed with local people staving off the cold and cabin fever from the weather.
 The open fires were roaring and there was an excellent selection of adorable dogs in their cold weather gear to fuss over.

 Despite its super traditional heritage, which is very apparent from the exposed beams, at every glance the interior feels curated and carefully put together and was absolutely rammed to the rafters with books.
-They were everywhere, and nice old ones too – no dog-eared Danielle Steel novels left behind by previous visitors.
+They were everywhere, and nice old ones too – no dog-eared Danielle Steel novels left behind by previous visitors (though I was a bit saddened not to find the usual Jilly Cooper, boo!)

 The bed was a generous king-size and with a firm mattress, incredibly comfortable and the room came with its own thermostat which was handy considering the snowy exterior and the traditional, single pane glass in the windows.